-Randomly selected Youth Development Aides (direct care staff) were interviewed; years of experience ranged from 1.5 years to 18 years.
-All of the staff interviewed were knowledgeable of PREA, BJJS, Zero-Tolerance of Sexual Abuse and/or Sexual Harassment Policy 1.14, and reporting and responding to incidents and allegations of sexual abuse, sexual assault and sexual harassment.
+Randomly selected Youth Development Aides (direct care staff) interviewed had years of experience that ranged from one (1) year to twenty-two (22) years.
+All the staff interviewed were very diverse in their ethnicity.
+Male and female staff were interviewed with varying experience.
+Staff members were randomly selected from all shifts.
+All staff members confirmed they received PREA training and this was confirmed via training logs which were provided to this auditor.
+All staff members interviewed were knowledgeable of PREA, BJJS Zero-Tolerance of Sexual Abuse and/or Sexual Harassment Policy 1.14.
 Staff members stated proper protocols for reporting incidents of imminent sexual abuse and steps to take as a first responder.
 Staff members interviewed were professional and enthusiastic about their work and PREA knowledge.
 Staff reported they have been trained to take all suspicions, knowledge, or reports of sexual abuse seriously regardless of how the information has been received.
 Staff were all aware of their roles and obligations as mandated reporters and how to report allegations of sexual harassment and sexual abuse.